-- Midterm Exam, June 8. - Comprehensive Final Exam June, 26, 2.5 hours long
+- Midterm Exam, June 8 (during the class time) - Comprehensive Final Exam June, 26, 2.5 hours long (during the class time)

 The final exam will emphasize the work covered after midterm exam, but also re-caps the whole course.
 Note: Midterm Exam and Final Exam are all going to be Multiple-Choice questions.
 Students are going to submit exam questions and scantron cards to be collected at the end of each exam.
 There is not going to be any partial credit for multiple-choice questions, however students are required to show work to support their answers.